• Skip to main content

 FAQs

-As mentioned earlier in the guide, the Snake plant doesn't release anything from the leaves or stem to repel snakes or other predators.
-However, the sharp leaves can surely keep these reptiles away from the plant.
+Snake plant doesn’t release anything from leaves to repel snakes.
+However, the sharp-edged leaves might keep them away from the plant.

 No, the Snake plant does not attract ants.

-But if you see mealybugs infestation on the plant, you may also see ants on the leaves.
-Since mealybugs feed on the juices released from the plant, the ants may just take the opportunity to get their share as well.
+But if you see mealybugs infestation on the plant, you may also see ants on its leaves.
+Since mealybugs feed on the juices released from the plant, the ants often take the opportunity to get their share as well.

 No, it doesn’t attract mosquitos.